bachya/regenmaschine/README.rst

   :target: https://saythanks.io/to/bachya

-Regenmaschine (German for "rain machine") is a simple, clean, well-tested Python library for interacting with `RainMachine smart sprinkler controllers
+Regenmaschine (German for "rain machine") is a simple, clean, well-tested Python library for interacting with `RainMachine™ smart sprinkler controllers
 <http://www.rainmachine.com/>`_.
 It gives developers an easy API to manage their
-controllers over a LAN or via RainMachine's cloud API.
+controllers over a LAN or via RainMachine™'s cloud API.

 💧 Installation
 ===============